CONTACT US

 />

 The size of an image differs based on its format.
-For example, a png image weighs more than a jpg but its quality is much better.
-In recent years, creators have developed new image formats like WebP and AVIF specifically for the web to optimize resource usage.
-They combine great quality with low size and so they load quickly.
+A PNG image weighs more than a JPG but its quality is much better.
+Creators have developed new image formats like WebP and AVIF, which combine great quality with low size and so they load quickly, specifically for the web to optimize resource usage

-Unfortunately, since images on Jamstack websites are usually provided by the user in the CMS, it’s not possible to have all of them in one of these formats.
+Since images on modern static websites are usually provided by the user in the CMS, it’s not possible to have all of them in one of these formats.
 The solution is to use Image Optimization cloud providers like Imgix (or use the built-in one provided by Next.js).

 Quick poll